 - Staff and volunteers at high risk of severe COVID-19 (those who are older or have underlying health conditions) should not be designated as caregivers for sick clients who are staying in the shelter.
-They should stay home as much as possible. - Advise essential staff that are not essential to your operations to stay home, but be ready to come in in the event of staff absences - All staff, whether interacting directly with residents or not, should wear a face mask when working.
-See guidance from Illinois Department of Public Health. - Hand hygiene should be performed regularly, and at least before and after putting on, touching, adjusting and taking off a face mask.
-Make supplies like alcohol-based hand sanitizer widely available.
+They should stay home as much as possible. - Advise essential staff that are not essential to your operations to stay home, but be ready to come in in the event of staff absences.